Cutting The Cord: The Best Cable TV Alternatives To Save Money | 2023 Update

-Note: Currently, if you buy a new qualifying Apple device, you can get a full year of Apple TV+ for free!!!
+Note: Currently, if you buy a new qualifying Apple device, you can get up to a full year of Apple TV+ for free!

-For anyone who likes popular cable channels, you're inevitably familiar with the CBS station.
+Anyone who likes popular cable channels is inevitably familiar with the CBS station.
 Some of the best live TV from our generation and generations before have come from this staple network.
-Offering a paid subscription option, the entry-level package is $5.99 per month and provides full access for CBS All Access.
+Offering a paid subscription option, the entry-level package is $6 per month and provides full access to CBS All Access.

-Like Disney+, HBO Now/HBO Max is a work in progress.
-With a set launch date of May 2020, HBO promises to feature every episode of the network’s 45+ year history of content.
-Think of your fan-favorite original series, including everything from Game of Thrones to Sex and the City.
+Like Disney+, HBO Now/HBO Max is still a work in progress.
+Launched in May 2020, HBO features every episode of the network’s 45+ year history of content.
+Think of your fan-favorite original series, including everything from Game of Thrones to South Park.

-The online streaming service also promises to feature blockbuster hits before their competitors.
-If they can deliver on that one, we may be in love.
-This may be a streaming service worth looking into, with initial rates set at $14.99/month.
+The online streaming service also promises to feature blockbuster hits before its competitors.
+This streaming service may be worth looking into, with initial rates set at $19.99/month.

 Sports fans unite!

 It also allows users to stream via three devices simultaneously.
-With the paid subscription options starting at $59.99, we’re on the edge of our seat about this particular option.
-Is it as good as it promises?
+With the paid subscription options starting at $74.99, we’re on the edge of our seats about this particular option.
+Is it as good as it promises to be?

 Do you know what we miss?
 Blockbuster.